allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 published: true
 layout: post
 draft: true
-title: "Bayesian Neural Decoding: <br> &mdash; Building an Image Captioner That Can Answer Visual Questions"
+title: "Bayesian Neural Decoding: <br> &mdash; Using Visual Questions to Control Caption Generation"
 ---

 ## Preface

-In the past 2 years, it has been clear that NLP will continue the path of training ultra-large general models like BERT, XLNet, OpenAI-GPT2, ELECTRA, with general-purpose unsupervised learning objectives (such as language modeling, or discourse objectives[^1][^2] etc.).
-These models are massive, takes a long time to train, and once trained, we don't want to retrain from scratch again.
-In this sense, model re-purposing becomes important -- how do we leverage these ultra-large model to do what we want them to do?
-In the case of supervised learning, it was **fine-tuning** that enabled utilization of these general models.
-But what else?
+In the past 2 years, controlling generative models (such as GANs and VAEs) have been widely studied in the Computer Vision literature.
+The idea is that once these large capacity neural network models learn the data manifold of millions of images, it has "inherent" knowledge about the world (in the form of understanding "skin tone", "hair style" in celebrity faces, or "brightness", "camera angles" for bird images).

 In this post, I will attempt to introduce a method to control neural language generation without retraining any model.
 I will attempt to **coerce the model to do something it was never trained to do**, and demonstrate the power of Bayesian neural decoding.
 Through this post I will illustrate key points from my new paper with Reuben Cohn-Gordon and Chris Potts[^3].